-12% of US adults suffer from Irritable Bowel Syndrome (IBS).
+12% of US adults suffer and look for relief from Irritable Bowel Syndrome (IBS).
 Unfortunately, IBS causes moderate to severe symptoms that can disrupt daily life.
 Other names for it include mucous colitis, irritable colon, and spastic colitis.

 IBS is a chronic condition.
 However, with the right medical advice and long-term care, it can be managed.
-Read on to learn more about the condition and how to reduce IBS systems.
+Read on to learn more about the condition and how to get relief for IBS systems.

 Symptoms of Irritable Bowel Syndrome: